Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

    1. Name and operating system:
       1. Choose a name.
-      2. Choose a machine folder: This is where your virtual machines will be stored, so you can resume working on them whenever you like.
+      2. Choose a machine folder: This is where your virtual machines will be stored, so you can resume working on them, whenever you like.
       3. Type: Linux
       4. Version: Ubuntu (64-bit)
    2. Memory size:
       1. Select the amount of RAM from your main PC, that the virtual machine will access.
-Be sure to remain inside the green bar, to ensure you can continue to work outside the VM, whilst it is running.
+Be sure to remain inside the green bar, to ensure, you can continue to work outside the VM, whilst it is running.
    3. Hard disk:
       1. Select *Create a virtual hard disk now*.